wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/dmc-60c-motor-controller.png
   :width: 500

+.. warning:: While this motor controller is still legal for FRC use, the manufacturer has discontinued this product.

 The DMC-60 is a PWM motor controller from Digilent.
 The DMC-60 features integrated thermal sensing and protection including current-foldback to prevent overheating and damage, and four multi-color LEDs to indicate speed, direction, and status for easier debugging.
 For more information, see the `DMC-60 reference manual <https://reference.digilentinc.com/_media/dmc-60/dmc60_rm.pdf>`__

 The DMC-60C adds CAN smart controller capabilities to the DMC-60 controller.
-This enables closed loop control features and other intelligent control options.
+Due to the manufacturer discontinuing this product, the DMC-60C is only usable with CAN.
 For more information see the `DMC-60C Product Page <https://reference.digilentinc.com/dmc-60c/start/>`__

 Venom Motor Controller
 ^^^^^^^^^^^^^^^^^^^^^^